wonderschool/mobile-coding-challenge/README.md

 a foundational piece of our process and it's referenced later in our process during the technical interviews.

-The project is designed to test your React and React Native abilities, or your abilities to problem solve in a real world setting
+The project is designed to test your React and React Native abilities, or your abilities to problem-solve in a real world setting

 If at any point you have questions concerning the coding challenge and/or interview process, please